romilshah98/React_States_and_Props/README.md

 ### Created a simple form and a table to simply show the use of react states and props.

-Created multiple components to fill the table using props and manage its data using state
+Created multiple hierarchial components to fill the table using props and manage its data using state.